elvinafahlgren/leaflover/README.md

+# LeafLover Application

+This is a small web application, made exclusively for the WebInt course at EURECOM.

-# Running the app
+## Running the app

-## Necessary packages
+### Necessary packages

-'react-responsive-carousel'
+- react-responsive-carousel